 1. How to clean a canvas print with a vacuum cleaner

-- To clean a canvas print with a vacuum cleaner, first, ensure that the suction tube is free of any obstructions and that the power is off.
+- To clean a canvas print with a vacuum cleaner, ensure that the suction tube is free of any obstructions and that the power is off.

 - Turn on the vacuum cleaner, bring the tube next to the canvas, and use circular motions to suck up any loose dirt or dust.